harmony-one/chrome-extension-wallet/README.md

 ```

 ## Footnotes
-The API interface of the Harmony-One Wallet is totally same as the Mathwallet.
-It's for the users who are already familiar with the mathwallet extension.
-You can just use the `window.onewallet` instead of `window.harmony`.
-Since this project is open-source, we can update the api interface anytime so if you have a suggestion, feel free to create the issues on the github or contact me directly (raptor@meridiosolutions.com).
-Any Harmonauts' suggestion is welcome.
+The API interface of the One Wallet is the same as that of Mathwallet.
+You may use `window.onewallet` instead of `window.harmony`.
+This project is open-source, and we can improve the API interface based on community support; feel free to add suggestions as issues on the Github.